DiscreteTom/stickdeck-rs/README.md

 - Poll/update rate?
   - Depends on the configurable input update interval.
 In my case, set the input update interval to 3ms to reach the max update rate of 251Hz.
+  - Besides, the server side will only send the input when there is a change, so the actual update rate will be lower than the configured rate.

 ## Credit